5 Mantras To Comfort You When You're Feeling Lonely

 Loneliness used to terrify me.
 I think I feared that if I felt lonely, I'd lose my mind and develop an attachment to an inanimate object or something, like Tom Hanks in Cast Away.
-I couldn't sleep alone until I was 12 (hold the "Attachment Issues" remarks).
+I couldn't sleep alone until I was 12.
 I couldn't spend more than a night away from my partner until I was 27.
 My understanding of loneliness was conflated with rejection, inadequacy, and worthlessness.
 It meant failure, and worst of all, it meant I had to be with myself and only myself.
+As I continue to change and grow, however, I am realizing that there's a difference between loneliness and being alone.

 So rather than trying to prevent loneliness, I'm going to try use the techniques and reminders I have for the past few years to cope with the discomfort.
-Here they are:
+While the current state of our world may be feeding into those feelings of loneliness as we sit at home, here are five things to think about:

 1. Every single person on the planet feels lonely sometimes.